-The public IHL may require the covered participant to demonstrate intent to establish residency, by a means other than physical presence, in order to qualify for in-state tuition.
+The public IHL may require the covered participant to demonstrate intent to establish residency, by a means other than physical presence (e.g., a requirement to complete a residency application), in order to qualify for in-state tuition.
 As long as a covered participant remains continuously enrolled at the institution, the participant remains eligible for in-state tuition and fee charges.